 The law is also clear that a previously undissolved marriage of one of the parties is not a ground for divorce in the State of Georgia when there is fraud involved.
 A judgment decree of divorce based on such ground is void.
 Where petitioner's prior marriage is undissolved, the purported marriage the defendant would be void, and petitioner would not be entitled to a divorce.
 Likewise, where plaintiff's prior divorce was obtained by fraud in the State that did not have jurisdiction, that divorce was void and the 2nd marriage was void.
 The defendant could move to dismiss the divorce proceeding by way of collateral attack on such purported prior divorce.

 The divorce decree obtained in sister state in consequence of false representations by parties as to residence therein is a nullity and may be collaterally attacked in any court by person not a party thereto, materially and adversely affected thereby.
 In Cole v.
 Cole to 21 Ga.
 171 (1965) the wife's own testimony in her divorce action showed that fraud was practiced by her and former husband on courts of sister state which purportedly divorce them and that neither of them had ever lived in such State, he was not entitled to maintain her suit for divorce and defendant could move to dismiss it by way of collateral attack on such purported divorce.

-Contact a Dallas Ga family law lawyer to help you with your case.
+Contact a Dallas GA family law lawyer at Howard & Arca Attorneys at Law to help you with your case.